 The waves are slightly stronger, hence swimming is limited, but the beauty and serenity here are incomparable.
 You may just find the beach all to yourself—another reason why the beaches of Neil Island are loved by peace-seekers.

 Sometimes, it is the patient travelers who get rewarded by the rare beaches at Neil Island, such as Ramnagar, which is often overlooked by most.
-Not that it is that good for sunbathing but it does offer a magnificent opportunity for coral watching while snorkelling.
+Not that it is that good for sunbathing but it does offer a magnificent opportunity for coral watching while snorkeling.

 Best Things to Do on Neil Island (Beyond the Beaches)